alexanderthurn/simple-youtube-to-wp-post/README.md

 * Regular expressions to use only some parts of the video description
 * Simple blog template in which you can define where the description of the video will be placed within the content of the post, gutenberg blocks are supported
 * Extendable via action hook after post + attachment creation
+* Converts youtube text to html (newlines, links are created)

 ![Screenshot4](assets/screenshot-4.gif)